tomcat65/firebase-mcp/README.md

 # Firebase MCP Server

-A Model Context Protocol (MCP) server that provides access to Firebase services.
-This server allows MCP clients like Claude Desktop or Cursor to interact with Firebase Authentication, Firestore, and Storage.
+A Model Context Protocol (MCP) server implementation for Firebase services.
+This server allows AI assistants like Claude and Cursor to securely interact with Firebase Auth, Firestore, and Storage.

 ## Features

-- 🔐 **Authentication**: Create users, sign in/out, update profiles, and more
+- **Authentication**: Tools for user management, sign-in, and authentication
-- 📋 **Firestore**: Add, query, update, and delete documents
+- **Firestore Database**: Read, write, query, and manage Firestore documents
-- 🗄️ **Storage**: Upload files, get download URLs, manage file metadata
+- **Cloud Storage**: Upload, download, and manage files in Firebase Storage
+- **Security**: Configurable security levels with Firestore security rules integration
+- **AI Assistant Integration**: Special authentication for AI assistants like Claude/Cursor

 ## Prerequisites